 The Company was served with a statement of claim by Geophysical Services Incorporated ("GSI") on August 23, 2013 and with an amended statement of claim on September 22, 2017, both relating to the access and disclosure of confidential seismic information.
 GSI is seeking total damages of approximately \$3.4 million.
 On February 16, 2018, the Company filed an application for Summary Dismissal.
 The Company has not recorded any liability as management believes a successful claim is not probable.

 19. Subsequent event

-Subsequent to the quarter-end, Corridor purchased 113,174 of its common shares under the normal course issuer bid at an average price per share of \$0.742.
-These common shares were subsequently cancelled.
+Subsequent to the quarter-end, Corridor purchased and cancelled an additional 154,066 of its common shares at an average price of \$0.673/share as part of the Company's normal course issuer bid.